 The rugged, jungle filled, and mysterious island of Cat Ba is the largest island in Halong Bay.
 The island has seen a surge in tourism in recent years due to the natural splendor that this island is.
 The central hub of Cat Ba Town is now full of hotels and restaurants catering to the new arrivals.

 Outside of the town, the island remains largely untouched and as wild as it has been in the past.
 Lan Ha Bay, the “other Halong Bay,” lies just offshore and is becoming increasingly popular.

-With an area of 354 square kilometers half of the island was declared a national park in 1986 to protect the country’s diverse eco systems.
-Most of the coastline consists of rocky cliffs along with sandy beaches and small fishing villages scattered around the island.
+With an area of over 350 square kilometers, half of the island was declared a national park in 1986 to protect the country’s diverse ecosystems.
+Most of the coastline consists of rocky cliffs, sandy beaches and charming fishing villages spread around the island.

-Lakes, waterfalls and grottoes dot the spectacular limestone hills, the highest rising 331m above sea level.
-The island’s largest body of water is Ech Lake (3 hectares).
+Lakes, waterfalls, and caves dot the spectacular limestone hills, the highest rising more than 300m above sea level.
+The island’s largest body of water is the 3-hectare Frog Lake.

 Cat Ba Town

 Cat Ba town is where most travelers stay while visiting the island as it is the most developed part of Cat Ba.
 But don’t expect to spend much time in the town itself for other than sleeping and eating.
 There is a good selection of hotels, hostels, and homestays in Cat Ba Town.

 You will find plenty of excellent restaurants in town where you’ll get freshly caught seafood from the area.

 Cat Ba Town is not only the commercial and tourism hub of Cat Ba, but it is developing into the tourist hub of Halong Bay.
 Entering Cat Ba Town, it’s easy to get the feeling that the area is overdeveloped, but once you get out of town, you’ll see the untouched beauty of Cat Ba.